ROOT CANAL SYMPTOMS

 Root Canal symptoms

-One of the most common causes you may need a root canal for is after a trauma or a blow to one of your teeth.
+One of the common triggers for needing a root canal is a traumatic event or blow to one of your teeth.

 It’s possible that a tooth may have broken without your awareness.
 If the trauma has impacted the tooth’s nerve, you may observe changes in tooth discoloration due to altered blood flow in the affected area.

 Root canal treatment becomes essential when the root of a tooth is compromised by decay or trauma.
 This pulp-related issue commonly results in inflammation in the gums and surrounding soft tissues.

 Inflammation in the gums could be a sign of an infectious process in the root, suggesting a more immediate requirement for a root canal.

 Neglecting an infectious process in the tooth’s root can lead to an abscess with pus, causing an unusual taste in your mouth and bad breath.